mui/material-ui/docs/data/base/components/form-control/form-control.md

 {{"demo": "UseFormControl.js", "defaultCodeOpen": false}}

-Note that even though `FormControlUnstyled` supports both controlled and uncontrolled-style API (i.e. it accepts `value` and `defaultValue` props), `useFormControlUnstyledContext` returns only the controlled `value`.
+Note that even though `FormControlUnstyled` supports both controlled and uncontrolled-style APIs (i.e. it accepts `value` and `defaultValue` props), `useFormControlUnstyledContext` returns only the controlled `value`.
 This way, you don't have to implement both in your custom input—`FormControlUnstyled` does this for you.